 At the time of this writing, our real estate investment and management firm has over $2 billion of debt financing supporting our portfolio of luxury apartments in areas that attract knowledge workers.
 History and experience have shown the benefits of having a large percentage of our debt in variable rate loans versus fixed-rate loans.
 We’ve reaped the rewards from significantly lower interest rates, higher cash flows, and more pre-payment flexibility, unlike people unwilling to expose themselves to interest rate risk.
 Fixed-rate financing has turned out to be expensive insurance.

 What About the Risk of Rising Interest Rates?

 Looking forward, I still believe that our emphasis on variable rate financing is the right strategy.
-I do not fear inflation or materially higher rates, even though the Fed has now moved off its zero percent interest rate policy.
-Here’s why:
+I do not fear inflation or materially higher rates, even though the Fed has in 2016 moved off its zero percent interest rate policy.

 - Demographics – Unlike the 1970s, we have a much slower growing labor force and aging society in the U.S. Savings will grow and the demand for yield will stimulate investments in companies with new technology that boosts productivity.